shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

 ## Conclusions

 If the numerical experiment is any indication, acting as the liquidity provider can often serve as a low-return/low-risk/high-Sharpe-ratio alternative to the buy and hold strategy.
-In addition,  investors who are looking for mean-variance optimization shouldn't care about the fee level set by the protocol, as it's only a matter of how much leverage one is willing to take under the usual CAPM assumptions.
+In addition, different choices of

 Uniswap is by no means perfect (especially for those who are targeting an 100% buyout!).
 However, it opens up an entire new perspective on how we look at the price discovery mechanism.
 Gone is the order-book-style matchmaking; in its stead is an explicit law that governs the comovement between price and volume.
 As much as it's work in progress, let's take a moment to appreciate how such a simple idea goes a long way in the name of decentralized finance.